 The 2020 View of Federal Regulations and the Potential Impact on Higher Education Practice

-The goal of the Summit will be to connect attendees with people who can inform, guide, and answer questions about how education policies, rules, and regulations, may impact their institution.
+The goal of the Virtual Summit will be to bring people who can inform, guide, and answer questions about how education policies, rules, and regulations, may impact their institution.
 Additionally, the Summit will help attendees learn how to articulate potential regulatory impact to their institutions as well as engage with lawmakers and Department officials to provide feedback and help shape future policies and regulations.

-The Summit will cover key topics such as:
+The Virtual Summit conversations will cover key topics such as:

 - Recent regulations on state authorization, accreditation, and disclosures.